 - International Students must have a valid Passport, Visa and I-20 with current dates.

 - Student's U.S. address must be current.
 If you have changed your address, you must notify the Office of International Affairs (OIA) within 10 days of making the change.
 The address in UNA's Banner system must match what is on the SEVIS records and on the Alabama Driver's License.
-Click here to send your new information to OIA.
+Send new information to the OIA here.